Girls Who Drive.

 Unfortunately, many of us don’t listen to other drivers because we either think we know everything already or we’re worried about what they might think of us.

-But if you’re not open to feedback, then you’re not going to improve as a driver.
+But if you’re not open to feedback, you’re not going to improve as a driver.

 What makes a bad driver?